-And if you want faster results, avoiding some silly mistakes, get a coach.
+And if you want faster results, to avoid some silly mistakes, get a coach.
 Donna Merrill shares in this post why you need to hire a coach for your online business.

 Recommended for Twitter: How to tweet and thrive on Twitter by Lisa Sicard